projectatomic/atomic-site/source/blog/2015-06-15-using-volumes-with-docker-can-cause-problems-with-selinux.html.md

 When using SELinux for controlling processes within a container, you need to make sure any content that gets volume mounted into the container is readable, and potentially writable, depending on the use case.

 By default, Docker container processes run with the `system_u:system_r:svirt_lxc_net_t:s0` label.
 The `svirt_lxc_net_t` type is allowed to read/execute most content under /usr, but it is not allowed to use most other types on the system.

+READMORE

 If you want to volume mount content under `/var`, for example, into a container you need to set the labels on this content.
 In the `docker run` man page we mention this.